 Viet D. Dinh is the founding partner of Bancroft PLLC.
 He is also Professorial Lecturer in Law and Distinguished Lecturer in Government at Georgetown University, where he specializes in corporations and constitutional law.
 A leading expert on corporate governance and regulatory compliance, he has counseled corporations and their leaders on a range of transactional and governance issues.
 He serves on the Board of Directors of 21st Century Fox, Inc. (formerly the News Corporation), where he is Chair of the Nominating and Corporate Governance Committee, Revlon, Inc., where he serves on the Audit Committee, and of LPL Financial Holdings, Inc., where he is a member of the Nominating and Governance Committee.
-He previously served on the Boards of Directors of MFW Inc., and of The Orchard Enterprises, Inc., where he chaired the Compensation Committee.
+He previously served on the Board of Directors of MFW Inc., and of The Orchard Enterprises, Inc., where he chaired the Compensation Committee.

 He has represented numerous boards, committees, and independent directors of public companies–including the board of a public finance company with respect to a $10 billion dispute resolution, the corporate governance chair of a leading computer technology company, and the audit committee chair of a major health care service provider.
 Dinh also advises individuals and organizations through high-stakes conflicts and existential risk.
 For example, Dinh represented a major law firm in securing an unprecedented post-indictment nonprosecution agreement and recently lifted a 25-year-old racketeering consent decree against a major labor union.
 He successfully presented arguments for the United States before the Supreme Court in Nevada Department of Human Resources v.
 Hibbs, 538 U.S. 721 (2003).